chaudhry13/old-app/README.md

 ionic cordova run ios
 ```

-To build the app run
+To prepare the app for building in Android Studio or XCode, run
 ```bash
 ionic cordova prepare android
 ```